 - Potential future work: incorporate bug fixing information into the framework, i.e., MFS combinations becoming non-MFS - how can the framework utilize this information in an efficient and effective way?

-Response: The reason why using bug fixing information can improve the effectiveness of our framework is that it can that the schema identified is real MFS or not.
-As we had discussed in Section 4.5 (Paragraph ,), it is impossible to guarantee the identified schemas is MFS or not unless we execute all the possible test cases.
-The incorrectness of MFS identification, however, negatively impact the effectiveness of our framework.
-For example, if we forbidden a non-MFS in the following iteration of our framework, we lose chances to check whether it will trigger a failure or not.
+Response: The reason why using bug fixing information can improve the effectiveness of our framework is that it can help to check whether the schema identified is real MFS or not.
+As we discuss in Section 4.5 (Paragraph ,), it is impossible to guarantee the identified schemas is MFS or not unless we execute all the possible test cases.
+Incorrect MFS identification, however, negatively impacts the effectiveness of our framework.
+For example, if we do not allow non-MFS to appear in the following iteration of our framework, we would not be able to check whether it will trigger a failure or not.
 Consequently, using bug fixing information to improve the accurateness of MFS identification is appealing.

-On the other hand, it is known that all the existed MFS identification approaches just give an approximation solution to identify MFS, and we need to execute all the test cases to ensure the identified schemas are real MFS or not.
-Hence, when aiming to improve the quality of the results of MFS identification approaches, using bug fixing information to assist the MFS identification approach (through a feed-back way) is a more effective way than exhaustive testing.
+On the other hand, it is known that all the existed MFS identification approaches just give an approximate solution to identify MFS, and we need to execute all the test cases to ensure the identified schemas are real MFS or not.
+Hence, when aiming to improve the quality of the result of an MFS identification approach, using bug fixing information to assist the MFS identification approach (through a feed-back way) is a more effective way than exhaustive testing.

 Comment 6: